nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 4.
 The user executes the `deleteTagType Score` to delete the Score Tag Type and all Tags of Score Tag Type for all person in CLInkedIn.
 The `deleteTagType` command calls the `UniqueTagTypeMap#removeExistingTagType()` to remove the scrt/ — Score key-value pair from the `prefixMap`.
 Furthermore, it also calls the `Model#deleteTagTypeForAllPerson()` to delete the Score Tag Type and the Tags assigned to the Score Tag TYpe for each person having Tags of Score Tag Type.

-The following sequence diagram shows how the createTagType operation works:
+The following sequence diagram shows how the `createTagType` command operation works:

 ![CreateTagTypeSequenceDiagram](images/CreateTagTypeSequenceDiagram.png)